waggle-sensor/plugin-cloud-cover/README.md

 # Cloud Coverage Estimator Using U-Net

-The plugin estimates cloud coverage from an image and outputs the percentage of cloud cover using U-Net.
+Segments clouds from images taken from ground, calculates cloud coverage  and outputs the percentage of cloud cover.
+The algorithm is using a machine learning model called U-Net.